As both a mother and a teacher, I welcomed spring: the opportunity to get outside, explore the environment, and learn about nature.

 Celebrate New Beginnings and Warmer Days

-Ducklings at the pond.
-Fawns rising on shaky legs.
-Daffodils emerging from the soil.
-Marshmallow Peeps in the aisles.
-Spring brings new life, renewed hope, and fun times for families to share.
-It's time to celebrate, get creative, go outside, and embrace nature.
-Here are 6 of the best springtime activities to do with your preschooler.
+Spring brings new life, restored hope, and fun opportunities for families to share together.
+It's time to celebrate, get creative, go outside, and embrace the wonders of nature.

 1. Go on a scavenger hunt